Cartesian Operator

 A static image displaying the Cartesian operator completed use case in the Module Builder.

-This use case works behind the scenes, so nothing displays in the Express View Express View is how your end-user views you application.
+This use case works behind the scenes, so nothing displays in the Express View Express View is how your end-user views your application.
 Express View also lets you preview your applications to test your configuration and view the styling.
 This is also the view your end-users will see when interacting with your application.
 After configuring a module, click Preview in the Module Builder to interact with the module in Express View..
 Instead, look at the DevTools Console The DevTools Console helps you securely store, build, test, and deploy your software.:

 NOTE These instructions assume that you have a new module open, saved, and with a title.